 The main parts are as follows:

-- An introductory paragraph: around three sentences with statistics and facts showing the urgency of the message the brochure seeks to deliver or in simple words the importance of the problem
+- An introductory paragraph: around three sentences with statistics and facts.
+Show the urgency of the message the brochure seeks to deliver or in simple words the importance of the problem

-- Bullet points under subheadings presenting the main ideas supporting the issue or the content the writer wants to present in relation to the discussed problem
+- Bullet points under subheadings: Present the main ideas supporting the issue or the discussed problem

 - Recommendations (in one or two sentences)

-- A resource for referral (a phone number where the target reader can receive help in relation to the problem one has, for example, in medicine, it can be a professional organization, hotline, or a medical facility among others).
+- A resource for referral: a phone number where the target reader can receive help in relation to the problem.
+For example, in medicine, it can be a professional organization, hotline, or a medical facility among others).

 Recommendations